 Feed your clown pleco at least twice daily, in the morning and night-time.
 Leave their wood food source permanently in their tank; it can act as mid-day snacks.
 The clown pleco can also eat yams but make sure to cut them up into fish bite sizes.
 You can feed your clown pleco with cholla wood because they are aquarium safe and economical.

 However, if you have a wooden tank decor you do not want the clown pleco to eat, you should consider taking it out of the aquarium.
 Like all animals, the clown pleco gets bored eating the same food and switching up their diet tactfully.
 Give them frozen live food from time to time.
 The clown pleco is born scavengers; they like to scout for food at night or when it’s dark.
 If you want to feed them, you can mimic the setting by turning their aquarium lights.

 The clown pleco is hardy and does not have a chronic illness it suffers from, but it is prone to some infections as freshwater fishes.
 The disorders arise from poor living conditions and inadequate feeding.
-The clown pleco disease are caused by.
+The clown pleco disease is caused by the following.

 1. Poor Living Conditions

 Dirty water is indeed bad for the clown pleco.
 They are likely to have poor water quality because of the amount of waste they produce.
 Their waste turns into ammonia and can get toxic fast leading to ammonia or nitrate poisoning.
 It is fatal to the clown pleco and its tank mate.
 You can prevent ammonia poisoning by: